Quiroptero/omiranda-source/content/posts/2022/10/zsh-function-git-commit-cdt/index.md

 # The issue

-I discovered a couple of days ago that my git installation is showing UTC timestamps instead of my local offset (CDT in this moment of the year).
+I discovered a couple of days ago that my git installation is showing UTC timestamps instead of my local offset (CDT at this moment of the year).

 This is the output when executing `git log`:
 ![Git log showing UTC timestamps](utc_timestamp.png "UTC timestamp")